 D.M.A., Violin Performance, The Juilliard School; M.M., Violin Performance, The Juilliard School; B.A., Music, Harvard College

 Praised by The New York Times as "spellbinding," violinist Alex Shiozaki is emerging as a strong advocate for the music of today.
-At home with music new and old, he has appeared as a soloist with orchestras including the Sendai Philharmonic, AXIOM Ensemble, and the Juilliard Orchestra.
-Dedicated to chamber music, he is a member of the NYC-based Momenta Quartet since 2016, he also regularly performs with Le Train Bleu, ACME, and Argento Ensemble.
+At home with music new and old, he has appeared as a soloist with orchestras including the Sapporo Symphony, Sendai Philharmonic, AXIOM Ensemble, and the Juilliard Orchestra.
+Dedicated to chamber music, he is a member of the NYC-based Momenta Quartet since 2016, and also regularly performs with Le Train Bleu Ensemble, American Contemporary Music Ensemble, and Argento Ensemble.
 He teaches violin and chamber music at the Juilliard School as part of the Music Advancement Program faculty.
 Dr. Shiozaki holds degrees from Harvard and Juilliard, and counts among his teachers Ronald Copes, Joseph Lin, Lynn Chang, and Robin Sharp.